SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         ??? success "Solution"

-            The `sweep.yaml` file will depend on kind of hyperparameters your model accepts as arguments and how they are passed to the model.
-For this solution we assume that the model accepts the hyperparameters `lr`, `batch_size` and `epochs` and that they are passed as `--args` (with hyphens) (1) e.g. this would be how we run the script
+            The `sweep.yaml` file will depend on the kind of hyperparameters your model accepts as arguments and how they are passed to the model.
+For this solution we assume that the model accepts the hyperparameters `lr`, `batch_size` and `epochs` and that they are passed as `--args` (with hyphens) (1) e.g. this would be how we run the script:
             {.annotate}

             1. :man_raising_hand: If the script you want to run hyperparameter sweeping is configured using